willbush/CodingKata/Haskell/README.md

 Basic steps to get [Guard](https://github.com/guard/guard) working:

-Guard requires Ruby version 2.2 or higher.
-Ironically the easiest way I have found to install this is to [compile from source](https://www.ruby-lang.org/en/documentation/installation/#building-from-source), but there are [other ways](https://www.ruby-lang.org/en/documentation/installation/).
+Guard requires Ruby version 2.2 or higher. ~~Ironically the easiest way I have found to install this is to [compile from source](https://www.ruby-lang.org/en/documentation/installation/#building-from-source),~~ but there are [other ways](https://www.ruby-lang.org/en/documentation/installation/).
 I personally would not bother with the extra complexity of using RVM to install Ruby unless you need to use its features.
 RVM requires your shell to run as a login shell, which is fine but I have run into bugs getting the bashrc file to source correct from a shell in spacemacs.

+After formatting and re-installing a newer version of my Linux distro, I have discovered that compiling ruby from source and having Bundler and Guard just work was just luck the last time I did it.
+I now think it is easier to get ruby up and running properly with [rbenv](https://github.com/rbenv/rbenv).

 Now after installing ruby the command `ruby -v` should return something like `ruby 2.3.1`